Luke Pen

 Luke J Pen (1960–2002) was a biologist and environmental scientist in Western Australia.

-He researched and wrote about rivers and their biology and management, in the south west of Western Australia.
+He researched and wrote about rivers and their biology and management, in South West, Western Australia.

 A memorial walk path on the Kalgan River commemorates his efforts and work to raise interest and knowledge in local rivers.

 In 2008 a memorial scholarship in his name was created to support students of riverine environments in their research.